xapian/xapian-gsoc-proposal/proposal.rst

  * Biography:

  I am a student of Saint-Petresburg State University, Databases and algorithms department.
 My most well studied language is C++, but I have some experience in Pyhon with some additional libraries like NumPy.
 As for my background, I got award in Baltic engeneer fair with `code formattig project <https://github.com/Random90000/Code-Formatting-Tool/>`_ .
-Also I wrote a papaer with my mentor in Uni, it get good reviews on SEIM2019 conference, it will be published in journal of this conference wich is indexed in Scopus.
+Also I wrote a papaer with my mentor in Uni, it get good reviews on SEIM2019 conference, and will be published in journal of this conference wich is indexed in Scopus.

 Background Information
 ----------------------